drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-In a molecule containing an acyclic double bond, it might be useful to assess the properties of the E and Z isomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/cis-trans-isomers-6f4d8868'><i class='fa fa-play' aria-hidden='true'></i></button>In a molecule containing an acyclic double bond, it might be useful to assess the properties of the E and Z isomers.
 Although the other isomer is not always easy to prepare, the measurement of its biological activity might be highly informative as to the global stereochemical requirements of the receptor site.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures